beejjorgensen/bgc/src/bgc_part_3400_threads.md

 Additionally, we have thread local storage, mutexes, and conditional variables.
 But more on those later.
 Let's just look at the basics for now.

+## Data Races and the Standard Library

+Some of the functions in the standard library (e.g. `asctime()` and `strtok()`) return or use `static` data elements that aren't threadsafe.
+But in general unless it's said otherwise, the standard library makes an effort to be so^[Per §7.1.4¶5.]

+But keep an eye out.
+If a standard library function is maintaining state between calls in a variable you don't own, or if a function is returning a pointer to a thing that you didn't pass in, it's not threadsafe.

 ## Creating and Waiting for Threads